Careers and Training

 The NRLC is a great place to start a research career.
 As a research assistant at the NRLC, you obtain hands on experience in conducting human psychophysiological experiments.
 Many of our research assistants use their time at the NRLC as a launching point for further education in biomedical fields.
 Some of our past research assistants have gone on to graduate school in Neuropsychology, Physician Assistant studies, and Medical School.

-Postdoctoral Fellowship - Human Alcohol Research
+Postdoctoral Fellowship - Substance Use Research

 Volunteer Positions